suyeong0325/suyeong.github.io/_posts/2020-05-05-real-estate-seoul.md

         continue
 ~~~

 Kakao provides local API that converts address to coordinates based on WGS-1984.
-Since the DB of API has its limitation due to the transition to the new address system in South Korea, 37 rows out of 80,000 rows recieved null values.
+Since the DB of API has its limitation due to the transition to the new address system in South Korea, 27 rows are recieved as null values.

 **Visualization of prices according to coordinates**